• Skip to primary navigation

 • Caramel syrup - Caramel syrup adds sweetness to the coffee.
 You can use store-bought caramel syrup or use our homemade caramel syrup.

-• Coffee ice cubes - Coffee ice cubes both maintain the coffee flavor and keep your drink cold.
+• Coffee ice cubes - Ice cubes made of coffee both maintain the coffee flavor and keep your drink cold.
 If you don't want to take the time to make them, you can use regular ice cubes.

 See recipe card for quantities.